 weather-stripping or other materials in an approved manner.
 All exterior walls shall have a vapor

 retarder, capable of reducing vapor transmission to less than 1 perm, installed on the inside or the

 warm surface side of the insulated wall or ceiling.
 Only those ceilings that are attached directly

 to the underside of the roof rafters, such as flat roofs or cathedral ceilings, are required to install

-the vapor barrier.
+the vapor retarder.
 All windows shall have a maximum Thermal Transmittance (U) value of 0.55.

-Section 1604.1 General: Add the following to this paragraph: The following
+1604.1 General: Add the following to this paragraph: The following standard

 1. Roof Live Load, Minimum Unreduced

 (3 second gust) V = 90 mph.